Circumferential Road 5: C-5 Road Extension

 Across the South Luzon Expressway, C-5 continues as C-5 Road Extension from West Service Road near Merville Exit of SLEX in Pasay.
 It also serves as the two frontage roads of CAVITEX–C-5 Link's section in Pasay.
-It traverses along the southern perimeter fence of the Ninoy Aquino International Airport and enters Parañaque.
-It then curves around Amvel City, crosses Dr. A. Santos Avenue and Diego Cera Avenue, and ends at the Manila–Cavite Expressway (CAVITEX) in Las Piñas.
+It traverses along the southern perimeter fence of the Ninoy Aquino International Airport, where westbound and eastbound traffic split into separate frontage roads between the West Service Road and Radar Technical Village in Pasay.
+Its segment from the West Service Road to the vicinity of Neil Armstrong Avenue, which leads to Moonwalk, Parañaque, is alternatively known as Moonwalk Access Road.
+It then enters Parañaque and curves around Amvel City, crosses Dr. A. Santos Avenue and Diego Cera Avenue, and ends at the Manila–Cavite Expressway (CAVITEX) in Las Piñas.
 The future LRT Line 1 Extension will run along most of the Las Piñas segment of C-5 Road Extension.

 Location on the West Valley Fault

 Studies conducted by the PHIVOLCS revealed that a large portion of C-5 is built on top of the West Valley Fault.
 A map of the fault line released on May 18, 2015, shows C-5 in Taguig beside the fault line.
 The C-5 road is prone to liquefaction.